JeeWeetje/iot-workshop/Webjob.md

 Follow these steps to make the bridge ready to be deployed to Azure.

-1. If the bridge is still running, stop the running bridge with `ctrl c` and confirm the cancelation of the process with `Y`.
+1. If the bridge is still running, stop the running bridge with `ctrl c` and confirm the cancellation of the process with `Y`.

     ![Canceling the running bridge](img/bridge-cancelation.png)